sebagiraudo/tlsn-duolingo/README.md

 The thing is I need to create a proof that the streak is mine.
 I can create a proof that I know a user that has some streak by sending a request without auth, but it's not as useful as saying I have access to an account that has that streak.

+The whole request is way too big for this.
+Fortunately, you can ask for specific fields:

+If we GET `https://www.duolingo.com/2017-06-30/users/{user_id}?fields=streak,email` we will get just streak and email.
+If no auth is provided there will be only the streak.
+We need to check if email is in the response so we can guarantee the user has the authorization ergo they have access to the account.